 The terms of the sale are now legally binding, which means that your deposit is non refundable if you change your mind.
-Equally, the seller is obliged to sell to you at the price you have agreed
+Equally, the seller is obliged to sell to you at the price you have agreed.

 The completion date is when the money is transferred from you to the seller and the property legally changes hands.
 Once funds have transferred, you can collect your keys, which are normally left with the estate agent for you to collect.
 Your estate agent can only release the keys upon confirmation from the seller's solicitor that they are in receipt of funds.
 You will need to bring photo ID with you to collect your new keys.